This post is part of the 31 days of creative STEM activities for kids series.

 Although not as flashy as some of our other classic science fair projects, it was probably more educational than some others.

-Monkey enjoyed seeing how long it took for mold to grow on various forms of bread.
+The students enjoyed seeing how long it took for mold to grow on various forms of bread.

-The Bread Mold Experiment
+Classic Bread Mold Experiment for kids!

 Bread mold science project science: